 In particular, a new mathematics and computer science track, common to both master’s programs, is specifically devoted to the interfaces between mathematics and computer science; all courses of this track are taught in English.
 As this track is already interdisciplinary, the students who choose this track do not have to follow any additional course (as an exception to the previous paragraph).
 However, the other tracks of the mathematics and computer science master’s programs are also open to the Bézout scholars.

 In the French academic system, the M2 year is the last year of tuition.
 Most of the year is devoted to courses at the research level.
 Then, an initiation to research (3 to 4 months in a research laboratory) is proposed, which constitutes an introduction to doctoral work before starting a thesis.
-The Bézout fellow students are strongly encouraged to choose one of the laboratories of the Bézout Labex for this initiation to research.
+Under normal circumstances, each Bézout scholar will do his/her initiation to research in one of the laboratories of the Bézout Labex.

 Intended audience and practicalities